Rudi9719/kbtui/README.md

 * Stream view to see all incoming messages
 * List view to show activity
 * Chat view to interact with the current channel
+* Marks unread messages in the List view

 ## Todo
 * Reactions to messages
-* Mark unread messages in the List view
 * Pretty format headers in List view
 * Twitter-style feed reading public messages
 * Track multiple conversations at once